OpenStack command line client tools for Pouta

 Do not be alarmed by adminPass in the output from "openstack server create".
 This is not used when connecting only with SSH keys (the default on Pouta clouds).

 This will give a list of the user's instances and information related to them.

 openstack server delete <server>

-This will shut down and remove the machine.
-The running virtual machine will be removed and can't be recovered.
+This command shuts down and removes the machine.
+The running virtual machine is removed and cannot be recovered.